pixincreate/configs/README.md

   - walk
   - xclip
   - zoxide
-- `Rish` is setup for Android as well
+- `Rish` is setup for Android given that you've `Shizuku` installed and rish files are exported to `Documents/Dev/Shizuku` directory
-- Installs `starship` and `zgenom` plugin manager and a ton of aliases for ease of use
+- Installs `starship` and `zgenom` plugin manager
+- Restores:
-- Restores VSCode settings
+  - VSCode settings
+  - .gitconfig
+  - .ssh config
+  - micro, windows terminal, and starship configs
 - Setup `zshell` where all `zsh` specific is kept in a single directory named as `.zsh`
-- Micro, SSH, Code settings are restored along with `.gitconfig`
 - In the end, after all the setup is done, the cloned repo is deleted

 ### Powershell command

 - Executes `setup.ps1`
-- Installs `Fira Code` font
+- Installs `Fira Code Nerd` font
+- Installs below mentioned modules:
+  - ps2exe
+  - Terminal icons
+  - wslInterop
 - Installs below mentioned packages:
   - delta
   - direnv